Tenshi-BV/rock-paper-scissors/README.md

 ## How

-For browser console.
+For browsers .
 Tested with firefox March 2021

 ## What